 Some history of the Loyal Lodge at Halesowen in the County of Worcestershire

 This is a pub with an interesting background.
 On the first floor of the building there is a stone tablet inscribed with the date 1736 so it is a structure of some antiquity.
 However, the early history of the place is rather sketchy and a number of erroneous articles have appeared, both in print and online, regarding the opening date as a public-house.
 For example, in 1983, when discussing freemasonry, the Black Country Bugle stated: "in 1736 a headquarters was built at the bottom of Furnace Hill and christened The Loyal Lodge of Freegivers .... the order flourished for more than a hundred years from its Furnace Hill headquarters but was disbanded in the early 1850s and the Loyal Lodge then became a public-house."
-However, in the Shropshire Alehouse Recognizances of 1822 Reuben Parsons is listed as licensee of the Loyal Lodge at the Furnace - note that at this time Halesowen was a detached part of the county of Shropshire but was incorporated into Worcestershire in 1844.
-Perhaps because of this administrative anomaly other folks writing about the history of the Loyal Lodge have been looking in the wrong place?
+However, this is inaccurate because the building became a public-house long before the 1850s, as suggested in that article.
+In the Shropshire Alehouse Recognizances of 1822 Reuben Parsons is listed as licensee of the Loyal Lodge at the Furnace - note that at this time Halesowen was a detached part of the county of Shropshire but was incorporated into Worcestershire in 1844.
+Perhaps because of this administrative anomaly other folks writing about the history of the Loyal Lodge have possibly been looking in the wrong place?

 Local historians suggest that the initials on this stone tablet represent members of the Grove family.
-This surname was certainly prevalent in the township of Hawne but I have yet to find a record with all three of these initials.
+This surname was certainly prevalent in the township of Hawne but, on checking the parish records, I have yet to find a reference with all three of these initials.
 Of course, the early occupants of the house could have attended another church or, indeed, worshipped at a non-conformist chapel so the parish register is not guaranteed to reveal their identity.
-If only Heineken would bother to look up their records!
+I even bought a tome on the Grove family of Halesowen by James Davenport but this did not solve the puzzle.
+Well, there was not a mention of a Grove with the initial I. Accordingly, I am running out of avenues to explore regarding the first occupiers of this building.
+However, at least I can say I tried.

-It is thought that this was the building in which a freemason's lodge was established in the early-mid 18th century.
-This is also not easy to research as Masonic Provinces generally adopted the geographical boundaries of historic counties.
-As mentioned above, Halesowen was once a detached part of the county of Shropshire but was incorporated into Worcestershire in 1844.
+It is claimed that this was the building in which a freemason's lodge was established in the early-mid 18th century.
+This is also not easy to research and verify as Masonic Provinces generally adopted the geographical boundaries of historic counties.
+As mentioned above, Halesowen was once a detached part of the county of Shropshire.
+However, Alexander Graham, in his "History Of Freemasonry In The Province Of Shropshire," stated that "the first lodge in Shropshire was opened at Shrewsbury on April 16th, 1736."
+This was short-lived and expired by 1768.
+In fact, Shropshire is not mentioned as a Province in the Book of Constitutions published in 1784.¹ Halesowen was incorporated into Worcestershire in 1844.
 Certainly, the first lodge to be formed in the Worcestershire Masonic Province was at Stourbridge.
 The inaugural meeting was held in 1733 at the Talbot Hotel.
 Indeed, hotels and taverns were often intertwined with the early Masonic movement.
-The Grand Lodge of England itself was started in 1717 at the Goose and Grid Iron Tavern in London.
-Just a thought when considering a lodge being established at The Furnace!
+So, from the evidence I have found, it is highly unlikely that a freemason's lodge was established here in the early-mid 18th century.
+By the way, The Grand Lodge of England itself was started in 1717 at the Goose and Grid Iron Tavern in London.
+Just a thought when considering a lodge being established at The Furnace at such an early date.

 Colloquially known as Giddy Bridge, there was once a three-arched brick structure across the River Stour but this was replaced by the more plain and unadorned bridge when the road was widened.
 However, if one looks over the railings today it is possible to see the remains of a mill leat or part of a wider weir that dropped water on the blades of an overshot water wheel.
 This action would rotate an axle that powered the bellows to force air into the furnace.
 To illustrate this action I have included a photograph [below] of an overshot water wheel at Goyet in Wallonia.